-- the question shall relate to areas of policy included in the mandate of the Committee; - no Member may ask more than one question, save that if before the expiration of the period prescribed in sub-paragraph vi there are no further questions, Members who have already asked a question may be permitted to ask further questions; - iii. the questioner may not speak for more than 30 seconds; - iv. each candidate shall be entitled to respond to each question, but no response shall exceed 1 minute; - candidates shall answer the first question in the order in which they are nominated and thereafter the order of answering the questions shall, after each question has been answered by the candidates, be rotated by moving the name of the candidate at the top of the list to the bottom of that list; - vi. the session shall conclude at the expiration of the period calculated by multiplying 15 minutes by the number of candidates; and - vii. no Member shall be entitled to speak other than in accordance with the provisions of this sub-paragraph.

-- (5) On a proposition to elect members of the Policy & Resources Committee the Presiding Officer shall first invite the President of the Committee, and thereafter other Members, to propose eligible candidates.
+- i. the question shall relate to areas of policy included in the mandate of the Committee; - ii. no Member may ask more than one question, save that if before the expiration of the period prescribed in sub-paragraph vi there are no further questions, Members who have already asked a question may be permitted to ask further questions; - iii. the questioner may not speak for more than 30 seconds; - iv. each candidate shall be entitled to respond to each question, but no response shall exceed 1 minute; - v. candidates shall answer the first question in the order in which they are nominated and thereafter the order of answering the questions shall, after each question has been answered by the candidates, be rotated by moving the name of the candidate at the top of the list to the bottom of that list; - vi. the session shall conclude at the expiration of the period calculated by multiplying 15 minutes by the number of candidates; and - vii. no Member shall be entitled to speak other than in accordance with the provisions of this sub-paragraph. - (5) On a proposition to elect members of the Policy & Resources Committee the Presiding Officer shall first invite the President of the Committee, and thereafter other Members, to propose eligible candidates.
 Candidates must be proposed and seconded.
 Nobody shall speak about a candidate at that stage; and if no more candidates are proposed and seconded than there are vacancies the Presiding Officer shall put the election of the candidate(s) to the vote without speeches.
-If there are more candidates than vacancies the Presiding Officer shall invite each proposer to speak for not more than five minutes in respect of each candidate proposed by that person and then each candidate to speak for not more than ten minutes, before voting takes place. - (6) On a proposition to elect members of a Committee, other than members of the States' Trading Supervisory Board who are not sitting members of the States, the Presiding Officer shall first invite the President of the Committee concerned, and thereafter other Members, to propose eligible candidates.
+If there are more candidates than vacancies the Presiding Officer shall invite each proposer to speak for not more than five minutes in respect of each candidate proposed by that person and then each candidate to speak for not more than ten minutes, before voting takes place. - (6) On a proposition to elect members of a Committee (other than members of the States' Trading Supervisory Board who are not sitting members of the States), the Presiding Officer shall first invite the President of the Committee concerned, and thereafter other Members, to propose eligible candidates.
 Candidates must be proposed and seconded.
-On a proposition to elect members of the States' Trading Supervisory Board who are not sitting members of the States, the President of the Policy & Resources Committee shall have the exclusive right to propose eligible candidates and the Presiding Officer shall invite the President of the Policy & Resources Committee and no other Member to propose eligible candidates.
 Nobody shall speak about a candidate at that stage; and if no more candidates are proposed and seconded than there are vacancies the Presiding Officer shall put the election of the candidate(s) to the vote without speeches.
-If there are more candidates than vacancies the Presiding Officer shall invite each proposer to speak, for not more than three minutes in respect of each candidate proposed by that person; and each candidate to speak, for not more than three minutes, before voting takes place; and neither the candidates nor any other member shall be entitled to speak.
+If there are more candidates than vacancies the Presiding Officer shall invite each proposer to speak, for not more than three minutes in respect of each candidate proposed by that person; and each candidate to speak, for not more than three minutes, before voting takes place.
+No other member shall be entitled to speak.